Allister Coetzee: Early years

 In 1998 he earned his first Union appointed coaching role when he coached the Emerging Springboks and a Vodacom All-Stars team in 1999.
 In 2000 he took a South African Under-23 team, sometimes known as South Africa Amateurs, to the 2000 Africa Cup, competing against the national senior sides of Namibia and Zimbabwe.
-He convincingly lead the side to top of the South Pool with 4 from 4 wins, to earn the right to compete in the final later in the year.
+He convincingly led the side to top of the South Pool with four from four wins, to earn the right to compete in the final later in the year.
 However, Coetzee was later called up to the South African senior side's coaching team by Harry Viljoen for their end of year tour, and missed the final against Morocco - Ian Hattingh led the team as Coetzee's replacement.
-Under Viljoen, South Africa won 3 from 4 wins on their end of year tour, while Coetzee lead South Africa 'A' in their mid-weeks matches while on tour.
+Under Viljoen, South Africa won three from four wins on their end of year tour, while Coetzee led South Africa 'A' in their mid-weeks matches while on tour.